 10. Do understand the terms and conditions

 When people are in a rush, they tend to do things like forget their passport on the way to the airport or leave their coffee mug on the roof of their car.
-If you’re going through an emergency or a stressful time when you’re taking out a short-term loan, it’s easy to miss important details or skip over vital information.
+If you’re going through an emergency or a stressful time when you’re taking out a short-term emergency loan online, it’s easy to miss important details or skip over vital information.
 Formal loan documents may be long and filled with legal jargon, but it is important to read the document to understand your loan terms.
 Be sure to also read your lender’s plain language Rates & Terms and FAQ pages for your state and loan product to understand how your loan will work.
 Call the lender and ask as many questions as you feel necessary before taking out the loan.
 If you’re ready to apply for a short-term loan, keep these points in mind to avoid a financial headache down the road!

 11. Do look at multiple lenders